sgr-0007/Stocks/Core/Stocks.API/README.md

 # Stocks API

 A containerized .NET 8 Web API for managing stocks and comments, deployed to Azure using Docker and GitHub Actions.
+Includes comprehensive unit testing with mock repositories.

 ## Architecture